-Like normal OB, the player is throwing their third shot from the drop zone.
-Normally, the player will continue throwing from the drop zone until a shot lands in bounds.
+Just like with normal OB, missing an island results in a one throw penalty.
+Most often, players will continue throwing from the drop zone until a shot lands in bounds.

-Sometimes there is no drop zone.
-In this case, players replay the hole from the tee with the OB penalty stroke applied to their score.
+Sometimes there is no drop zone on an island hole.
+In this case, players replay from the tee with the OB penalty throw applied to their score.

-Additionally, some non-island holes use drop zones, so, again, read tee signs or ask locals if you're having trouble understanding the correct way to complete a hole.
+Additionally, some non-island holes use drop zones, so, again, read tee signs, ask locals, look in the caddie book, or ask a TD if you're having trouble understanding the correct way to complete a hole.

 Occasionally, courses make areas hazards rather than OB.
-If a player lands in a hazard area, they receive a penalty stroke as if they had landed OB.
-However, they do not receive one-meter relief and cannot move back along the line of play without incurring an additional penalty stroke.
+If a player lands in a hazard area, they receive a penalty throw as if they had landed OB, but they still throw from the spot where their disc came to rest.
+After throwing into a hazard, players don't get any relief and cannot move back along the line of play without incurring an additional penalty throw.

 Though hazards can be anywhere, a common place to see them is on disc golf courses built on ball golf courses.
-Sand traps are often made into hazards rather than OB areas.
+Sand traps are often hazards rather than OB areas.